pauline-rugwevera/food-and-wine-quiz/README.md

 There are two fonts used in this project.
 Firstly on the landing page  I wanted something eye catching as well as covering quite a space since this project does not have many categories, so I went on to use [Monoton](https://fonts.google.com/specimen/Monoton) for my main heading.
 For the questions, answers and every other information, I chose [Noto Serif](https://fonts.google.com/noto/specimen/Noto+Serif) as it is more readable for the users.

 ## Icons
-I used the icons from [Font Awesome](https://fontawesome.com/) that are on the start button to further tell the users the type of the quiz they are about to play.
+I used the icons from [Font Awesome](https://fontawesome.com/) that are on the start button to further tell the users the type of the quiz they are about to play and the trophy on the results page
 ## Wireframes
 I used [Balsamiq](https://balsamiq.com/) to give my site a design I wanted.
 I first drew a sketch using pen and paper before designing moving on to balsamiq so that I could see hpw it appears on web.
 I knew that I needed my site to be on one html page divided into sections easy to work with and how they should link together.
 The wireframes follows:
 * Landing Page